9 Effective Natural Remedies To Treat Lichen Planus

-Turmeric is an age old remedy for any skin issue.
+Turmeric is an age-old remedy for any skin issue.
 And for good reason!
-It has been found to be anti-inflammatory, anti-bacterial, and it’s packed with antioxidants.
+It has been found to be anti-inflammatory and antibacterial.
+And it’s packed with antioxidants.
 This is due to curcumin, a key ingredient in turmeric.

-One study revealed, in the case of oral lichen planus, applying turmeric ointment onto the mouth sores for three months reduced the signs completely in patients.1
+One study revealed, in the case of oral lichen planus, applying turmeric ointment on the mouth sores for 3 months removed the signs completely in patients.1

-- For lichen planus on the skin, simply add turmeric powder to water.
-Apply the paste to the affected areas and rinse it off after 15 minutes.
+- For lichen planus on the skin, apply a paste of turmeric powder and water on the affected areas and rinse it off after 15 minutes.

-- If you have oral lichen planus, the above-mentioned study made a turmeric ointment using 10 parts of alcohol to 1 part powder
+- For oral lichen planus, the above-mentioned study made a turmeric ointment using 10 parts of alcohol to 1 part powder.

 Tea tree oil is a powerhouse of goodness.
-It has proven beneficial for treating various skin conditions, including acne, psoriasis, and eczema.2 This is because of its anti-inflammatory and antimicrobial properties, both being very useful for any skin related condition.
-The same properties make it useful for treating mouth sores associated with oral lichen planus.
+It has proven beneficial for treating various skin conditions including acne, psoriasis, and eczema.2 This is because of its anti-inflammatory and antimicrobial properties, both useful for any skin-related condition.
+The same properties make it good for treating mouth sores associated with oral lichen planus.
 Oral hygiene is an important part of the treatment.

 DIY Tea Tree Oil Mouthwash

 - Mix all the ingredients and store in a glass jar.

 - Rinse your mouth with this wash once a day.

 3. Apply Ginger Juice On Affected Areas